smdaa/smdaa.github.io/src/cinder-experiments/simulating_fluid/main.md

 $$

 #### Adding source
-The first term from the right says that the density increases due to sources, this can be easly implemented with the following function.
+The first term from the right says that the density increases due to sources, this can be easily implemented with the following function.

 ```C
 void FluidGrid::addSource(int numRows, int numColumns,